Longview's Concerts at the Lake series returns Thursday with Boston tribute band performance

 Starting off the concert series Thursday will be Third Stage, a Seattle-based tribute band to Boston.
 Lead singer Dad Brelp said this was the band's first time performing in Longview and that the band was grateful to be booking summer shows again.

-The next five weeks will see performances of classis songs from the following acts:
+The next five weeks will see performances of classic songs from the following acts:

 • July 15: 5 Guys Named Moe, a 12-piece dance and show band with a large horn section